Skip to Main Content

 Scholarly sources for History research

 Scholarly sources, which are normally published in journals, as book chapters, or in conference proceedings, usually cover specific topics at a fairly deep level.
-In History, scholarly sources may include essays, reviews, and research articles or papers.
+In history and sociology, scholarly sources may include essays, reviews, and research articles or papers.

 From this page you can

-• See recommended databases for History, where you can search for articles by title, author or topic
+• See recommended databases for history and sociology, where you can search for articles by title, author or topic

-• Access journals in History, to browse recent issues and see what scholars are discussing there
+• Access journals in history and sociology, to browse recent issues and see what scholars are discussing there

-• Browse a virtual bookshelf of History books at the Georgia Tech Library
+• Browse virtual bookshelfs of books on history and sociology at the Georgia Tech Library

 What is a database and why use one